braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_subscription_states.md

   - When Braze is setting up your Shopify webhooks
   - When Braze is communicating with Shopify

-If your app installation is pending for 1 hour, Braze will fail the installation and you will be prompted to Retry Setup.<br><br>
+If your app installation is pending for 1 hour, Braze will fail the installation, and you will be prompted to Retry Setup.<br><br>
 ![Shopify]({% image_buster /assets/img/Shopify/shopify_integration8.png %}){: style="max-width:80%;"}
 {% enddetails %}